A day trip to Saddell Bay

-In Saddell there are a number of different sites, so let’s go through them all!
+There are a number of sites to visit there, so let’s go through them all!

 1) Saddell Abbey (remains).

 While admittedly not a lot remains of the actual abbey, what does remain are the remarkable effigies carved into gravestones and an information display which gives interesting background on the area.
-Saddell and Kintyre were once central to the attempts at controlling the Western Isles and the struggle for an independent Scotland, both from the Vikings and England!
+The whole area was once central to the attempts at controlling the Western Isles and the struggle for an independent Scotland, both from the Vikings and England!
 A key figure, Somerled, is rumoured to have been buried at the abbey or at least nearby.
 On our Explore page, we attempt to put some of that into historical perspective but others do a much better job, so maybe give it a quick Google.